linsalrob/sphae/README.md

 **Output**
 - Assmbled phage genome saved to **"{outut-directory}/genome/{sample}/{sample}.fasta**
 - Annotations of the phage genome are saved to **"{outut-directory}/pharokka/phynteny/phynteny.gbk"**

-## Steps to work on

-Phage aspect of the code
-- add anti-immunity gene search with pharokka -
-- --conda-create-envs-only addition to run the snaketools

 ## Issues and Questions